- 56.8% of Baillie Gifford funds have consistently ranked among the best in their sector over the recent 1, 3 & 5 years.

 Being independent, private and wholly owned by working partners has sheltered Baillie Gifford from the business demands of external shareholders and enabled them to keep a structure that is more focused on the quality of their products.
 Many of their funds have continuously outperformed same sector rivals, a primary reason why statistical orientated advisers and investors recognise Baillie Gifford as one of the best fund management firms in the industry.

-- The worst performing Baillie Gifford fund over the past 5 years was the Baillie Gifford Emerging Markets Bond fund, which ranked 41st out of 42 funds in its sector with disappointing returns of 10.73%.
+The worst performing Baillie Gifford fund over the past 5 years was the Baillie Gifford British Smaller Companies fund, which ranked 37th out of 46 funds in its sector with 5 year returns of 7.01%.

 Monks Investment Trust